Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: The final mean phonon number

 \section{The final mean phonon number}

-To transfer the particles to very low temperatures, we therefore propose to alternate cooling stages with displacement stages, as illustrated in Fig.~\ref{timeline}.
-During each displacement stage, the non-interacting atomic gas evolves freely and naturally accumulate a non-zero phonon coherence $\zeta$ without increasing its mean phonon number $m$.
-During each cooling stage, $\zeta$ tends to zero, while $m$ decreases by the same amount in the process.
-The hotter the atoms are, the larger is their initial phonon coherence $\zeta$.
+To achieve very low temperatures, we propose to alternate cooling stages with displacement stages as illustrated in Fig.~\ref{timeline}.
+During each displacement stage, the non-interacting atomic gas evolves freely and naturally accumulates a non-zero phonon coherence $\zeta$ without increasing its mean phonon number $m$.
+During each cooling stage, $\zeta$ tends to zero, while $m$ decreases by the same amount in the process (c.f.~Eq.~(\ref{msmall})).
+The hotter the atoms are, the larger their initial phonon coherence $\zeta$ (c.f.~Eq.~(\ref{notation56})).
 Eventually, both expectations values, $m$ and $\zeta$, become too small to dominate the dynamics of the system during cooling stages (c.f.~Eq.~(\ref{erna})).
-At this point, cooling and heating processes, which have been neglected in the above calculations and occur only on a time scale given by $\eta^2$, are no longer negligible.
-These transitions have previously been analysed in detail in Ref.~\cite{kim1}.
+At this point, other cooling and heating processes, which occur only on a time scale given by $\eta^2$, are no longer negligible.
+These transitions have previously been analysed in detail in Ref.~\cite{kim1} for example.

 To get at least an estimate for the final mean phonon number $m_{\rm final} $ of the proposed cooling process, we now combine Eqs.~(\ref{notation56}) and (\ref{erna}) with Eq.~(39) in Ref.~\cite{kim1}.
-Doing so we find that the time derivative of $m$ at the beginning of the next cooling stage can be written as
+Doing so we find that the time derivative of $m$ at the beginning of the next cooling stage equals

-where $\gamma_c$ and $c$ are two constants of order $\eta^2$.
+also to a very good approximation, where $\gamma_c$ and $c$ are two constants of order $\eta^2$.
 Assuming that the cooling process ends, when $\dot m = 0$, we find that

 to a very good approximation.
 Most importantly, the right hand side of this equation scales as $1/N^{1/2}$ and tends to zero in the many-particle limit.
+For example, if we choose $\mu/\nu = 0.01$ and $N=10^6$, we have $\nu/(4 \mu N^{1/2}) = 0.025$ which is much smaller than one.
 The cooling process, which we propose in this paper, therefore has the potential to cool an atomic gas to much lower temperatures than other laser cooling schemes.

-For more traditional cavity-mediated laser cooling schemes, the final temperature of the atoms scales essentially as $(\kappa/\nu)^2$, which is independent of the number $N$ of atoms inside the trap (c.f.~e.g.~Ref.~\cite{Mishina}).
+For more traditional cavity-mediated laser cooling schemes, the final temperature of the atoms scales essentially as $(\kappa/\nu)^2$, which is independent of the number $N$ of atoms inside the trap.
 For example, substituting $c$ from Eq.~(41) in Ref.~\cite{kim1} into Eq.~(\ref{mubash}) yields